TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 Intuitively:
 - CRPS measures how far the predicted **distribution** is from the **reality** at each possible value of the variable.
 - A perfect forecast (where the distribution matches the observation exactly) gives CRPS = 0.
-- Wider or misplaced distributions (too much uncertainty or bias) increase the CRPS.
+- Wider (too much uncertainty) or misplaced distributions (too much bias) increase the CRPS.

-It can be seen as the probabilistic analogue of the **Mean Absolute Error (MAE)** — but instead of comparing single predictions to single outcomes, it compares **entire forecast distributions** to the actual realization.
+It can be seen as the probabilistic analogue of the **Mean Absolute Error (MAE)** but, instead of comparing single predictions to single outcomes, it compares **forecast distributions** to the actual realization.

 </div>

 ---

 ## Creating the Deterministic Baseline

 First, let’s create the **baseline**.
-It must capture the underlying **seasonality** of power prices — and my assumption is that **residual load (RL)** can represent this seasonality quite well.
-I started by fitting a model between **residual load** and **daily peak prices**.
+It must capture the underlying seasonality of power prices — and my assumption is that **residual load (RL)** can represent this seasonality quite well.
+The chart below shows the two series are well correlated :

 ![RL vs prices](images/simulating_spot_prices/rl_vs_price_timeseries.png)

-It seems we have a good fit.
-I used a **Generalized Additive Model (GAM)** to fit prices as a smooth, non-linear function of residual load.
+I used a **Generalized Additive Model (GAM)** (see note below) to fit prices as a smooth, non-linear function of residual load.

 <div class="note" markdown="1">